pranaybinju/maps_blog/blogs/2019/preview-email/preview-email.md

 });
 ```

-- Once the configuration is done, then use its send function(at line:18) specifying from to subject html
+- Once the configuration is done, then use its send function specifying from to subject html
   html property would render the view.
 Filename(./templates/test.pug will be picked up in this case) and the data will be injected in the template

 ### 📁index.js